joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/08/03/us/politics/shontel-brown-ohio-election-winner.html?searchResultPosition=2

 **Sydney McLaughlin won the 400-meter hurdles, defeating the 2016 Olympic champion, Dalilah Muhammad of the U.S.**\
-`McLaughlin won with a time of 51.46, a new world record.`\
+`McLaughlin won with a time of 51.46 seconds, a new world record.`\
 https://nytimes.com/2021/08/03/sports/olympics/mclaughlin-muhammad-400-meter-hurdles.html?searchResultPosition=3

 **Olympic history is murky, but the youngest gold medalist could be crowned.**\